MLHale/insure-nccoe-practice-guide-vetting/milestone-3.md

 # Progress Report (01 May 2018)
 ## Overview
+We created section review survey and had both teams replicate portions of the guide.
+The group then made changes to the initial survey with feedback after completing it, and finalized everything.

 ## Outcomes
 [comment]: # (Copy and pasted outcomes from last presentation.
 Added addl' outcomes.)